Ancient Carthage: Foundation narratives

-As in Justin's account, upon landing in North Africa, Dido is greeted by Iarbas, and after he offers as much land as could be covered by a single ox hide, she cuts the hide into very thin strips and encircles all of Byrsa.
-While digging to set the foundation of their new settlement, the Tyrians discover the head of a horse, which in Phoenician culture is a symbol of courage and conquest.
-The horse foretells where Dido's new city will rise, becoming the emblem of the "New City" Carthage.
-In just seven years since their exodus from Tyre, the Carthaginians build a successful kingdom under Dido's rule.
-She is adored by her subjects and presented with a festival of praise.
-Virgil portrays her character as even more noble when she offers asylum to Aeneas and his men, who had recently escaped from Troy.
-The two fall in love during a hunting expedition, and Dido comes to believe they will marry.
-Jupiter sends a spirit in the form of the messenger god, Mercury, to remind Aeneas that his mission is not to stay in Carthage with his new-found love Dido, but to sail to Italy to found Rome.
-The Trojan departs, leaving Dido so heartbroken that she commits suicide by stabbing herself upon a funeral pyre with his sword.
-As she lies dying, she predicts eternal strife between Aeneas' people and her own, proclaiming "rise up from my bones, avenging spirit" in an invocation of Hannibal.
+Echoing Justin's account, Dido lands in North Africa and is greeted by Iarbas.
+When Iarbus offers as much land as could be covered by a single ox hide, she cuts the hide into very thin strips and encircles all of Byrsa.

+Virgil adds in that while digging to set the foundation of their new settlement, the Tyrians discover the head of a horse, a Phoenician symbol of courage and conquest.
+The horse foretells where Dido's new city will rise.
+Thus, the Tyrians make the horse the emblem of the "New City" Carthage.

+Seven years later, the Carthaginians had built a successful kingdom under the rule of their beloved Dido.
+When Aeneas and his men wash up on Dido's shore, Dido falls in love with Aeneas and offers him and his compatriots asylum.
+During a hunting expedition, Dido comes to believe that Aeneas and her will marry.
+Aeneas disagrees, though he loves Dido.
+However, Jupiter sends Mercury to remind Aeneas that his destiny is to sail to Italy to found Rome, regardless of his love for Dido.
+Aeneas and his men depart, and a heartbroken Dido commits suicide by stabbing herself upon a funeral pyre with Aeneas' sword.
+As she lies dying, she prophesizes eternal strife between Aeneas' people and her own, proclaiming "rise up from my bones, avenging spirit" in an invocation of Hannibal.
 Aeneas sees the smoke from the pyre as he sails away, and though he does not know the fate of Dido, he identifies it as a bad omen.
 Ultimately, his descendants go on to found the Roman Kingdom, the predecessor of the Roman Empire.

-Like Justin, Virgil's story essentially conveys Rome's attitude towards Carthage, as exemplified by Cato the Elder's famous utterance, "Carthago delenda est"—"Carthage must be destroyed".
+Like Justin, Virgil's story essentially conveys Rome's attitude towards Carthage, as exemplified by Cato the Elder's utterance, "Carthago delenda est"—"Carthage must be destroyed".
 In essence, Rome and Carthage were fated for conflict: Aeneas chose Rome over Dido, eliciting her dying curse upon his Roman descendants, and thus providing a mythical, fatalistic backdrop for a century of bitter conflict between Rome and Carthage.